ros4hri/asr_vosk/README.md

 timeout: 0"
 ```

 or give your expected words as options.
 The app will look into the recognized script to find one of the option and return it.
-For example, for the following call, if you say *"Oh yes!"*, the resturn value of the service is *"yes"*.
+For example, for the following call, if you say *"Oh yes!"*, the return value of the service is *"yes"*.

 ```
 $ rosservice call /speech/recognize "language: 'en_US'